Best 12V Battery Powered Air Conditioner for Van Life

 This also translates into better efficiency, as nothing is lost to the inverter and the associated technology.

-Of course, the concern here is that you have to worry about a limited supply of power.
+Of course, the concern here is that you have to worry about a limited power supply.

-If you are connected directly to your RV’s house batteries then you also need to worry about draining down the power you would otherwise be used for other things.
+If you are connected directly to your RV’s house batteries, you also need to worry about draining down the power you would otherwise use for other things.

-This can also be an issue if your camper’s house batteries are lead-acid, as they can be damaged when drained below 50%.
-So, it’s only advisable to run a 12 Volt DC air conditioner off lithium-ion batteries.
+This can also be an issue if your camper’s house batteries are lead-acid, which can be damaged when drained below 50%.
+So, running a 12 Volt DC air conditioner off lithium-ion batteries is only advisable.

 Best Off Grid 12 Volt Air Conditioners For Your Camper Van

-When reviewing 12 Volt Air Conditioners we tried to keep an eye out for models that best cater to campers and RV travelers.
+When reviewing 12 Volt Air Conditioners, we tried to look for models that best cater to campers and RV travelers.

-This means weeding out some of the very heavy models in favor of more portable 12 Volt air conditioners that were engineered with campers and small travel trailers in mind.
+This means weeding out some heavy models in favor of more portable 12 Volt air conditioners engineered with campers and small travel trailers in mind.

 1. The DOMETIC COOLAIR 2000 RTX 12V